Goodbye to Pythons at Everglades Holiday Park Airboat Tours

-Did You Know?Burmese pythons are a menace to Florida.
+Did You Know?Burmese pythons are a menace to Florida, a fact that our Everglades airboat tour experts are well aware of.
 This top predator can get up to 20 feet (6 meters) in length, and they have the ability to consume most of the Everglades’ native wildlife, including medium-sized alligators.1

-Burmese pythons were brought to South Florida as pets nearly 50 years ago.
+Burmese pythons were brought to South Florida as pets nearly 50 years ago, something that our Miami airboat tours disapprove of.
 Owners released these pets into the wild and they’ve been causing destruction ever since, devastating populations of the native animals in the Everglades.

-Florida has been paying hunters since March 2017 to catch and kill these invasive snakes to stop them from continuing to destroy the natural food chain in the Florida Everglades.
+Florida has been paying hunters since March 2017 to catch and kill these invasive snakes to stop them from continuing to destroy the natural food chain in the Florida Everglades, and our Everglades boat tours company is supportive of the efforts.
 Since then, more than 3,000 pythons have been extinguished from the delicate land.
 Believe it or not – these efforts have not been enough.

-Governor Ron DeSantis Vows to Double Funding and Expand Access to Rid the State of PythonsEarlier this month, Governor Ron DeSantis announced he’s willing to take additional steps and strategic methods to put up a tougher fight against the Burmese pythons in the Florida Everglades.
-DeSantis stated that Florida will double its resources for python removal and that the state Department of Environmental Protection and the Department of Agriculture have a new agreement to begin hunting pythons in 130,000 acres of state parks.
+Governor Ron DeSantis Vows to Double Funding and Expand Access to Rid the State of PythonsEarlier this month, Governor Ron DeSantis announced he’s willing to take additional steps and strategic methods to put up a tougher fight against the Burmese pythons in the Florida Everglades, something our Everglades National Park airboat tours have been supporting for years.
+DeSantis stated that Florida will double its resources for python removal and that the state Department of Environmental Protection and the Department of Agriculture have a new agreement to begin hunting pythons in 130,000 acres of state parks, an Everglades tour will be made all the better as a result.

 Press Conference at Holiday ParkDuring this press conference held at our Everglades Holiday Park, DeSantis explained that the state has worked out a plan with the government to allow hunters to access Big Cypress National Preserve in the western Everglades.
-Not to mention – there will be an annual Python Challenge contest to drive incentive for hunters to catch as many pythons as they can.
+Not to mention – there will be an annual Python Challenge contest to drive incentives for hunters to catch as many pythons as they can.
+These are the efforts that our Everglades tours love to see the government taking to preserve the ecosystem.

 Pythons are not native to this area, and they’re incredibly invasive.
 They’ve permeated and disrupted the natural balance of what we know as the Florida Everglades – and it’s time to kick them out.
 With these efforts to get rid of pythons in the Florida Everglades, PETA is calling on Governor DeSantis to ensure the proper steps are being taken for the humane killing of this invasive species.

-Everglades Holiday Park is a place for airboat rides and Everglades animal encounters – not invasive pythons.
+Everglades Holiday Park is a place for group airboat tours ,private airboat tours and Everglades excursions – not invasive pythons.
 At our national park, we’re dedicated to working with Governor DeSantis and government officials to ensure that the Florida Everglades protection efforts are properly set in place.
 We agree that this is a step in the right direction in efforts to care for the unique environment the Everglades offers.

 RelatedGovernor Ron DeSantis Announcement at Everglades Holiday Park